Panthers-Labs-Pvt-Ltd/progressive.mind.framework/Data_Processing.md

 Data processing involves transforming raw data into a structured format that is suitable for analysis and visualization.
 Chimera provides tools and capabilities to support data processing workflows, including data transformation, orchestration, and monitoring.

+- Overview of Data Processing
+- State Machines and Orchestrators
+- Data Transformation and Enrichment
+- Processing Pipelines
+- Configuration and Setup
+- Best Practices

 ## Features

 1. **Data Transformation**: Users define data transformation rules to clean, enrich, and prepare data for analysis.